foundersandcoders/old-coursebook/patterns/week1/git-stash.md

        modified:   lib/simplegit.rb
   Dropped refs/stash@{0} (f0dfc4d5dc332d1cee34a634182e168c4efc3359)

 **git stash pop** is a bit of a dangerous command to use, but it is used for instantly reapplying your previous stash without reviewing it.
 It will then remove that stash from the stack.
-It's not recommended command.
+It's not a recommended command.
 Read more [here](https://codingkilledthecat.wordpress.com/2012/04/27/git-stash-pop-considered-harmful/).

 **git stash drop** can be made more specific e.g. **git stash drop stash@{1}** and is used to delete a stash from the stack.